Atlas-Digital-Services/quilt/packages/react-form/README.md

 ##### Examples

-Here is how to calculate if the entire form is dirty
+Here is how to get the values from a nested field object:

 ```tsx
 const {fields} = useForm({